AztecProtocol/docs/docs/how-aztec-works/aztec-connect/technical-intro.md

 Aztec Connect transactions can be batched together into one rollup.
 Each user in the batch pays a base fee to cover the verification of the rollup proof and their share of the L1 DeFi transaction gas cost.
 A single Aztec Connect transaction requires 3 base fees or approximately ~8000 gas.

 The user then pays their share of the L1 Defi transaction.
-The rollup will call a bridge contract with a fixed deterministic amount of gas so the total fee is simple ~8000 gas + BRIDGE_GAS / BATCH_SIZE.
+The rollup will call a Connector contract with a fixed deterministic amount of gas so the total fee is simple ~8000 gas + BRIDGE_GAS / BATCH_SIZE.

 #### What is private?

 The source of funds for any Aztec Connect transaction is an Aztec shielded asset.
-When a user interacts with an Aztec Connect Bridge contract, their identity is kept hidden, but balances sent to the bridge are public.
+When a user interacts with an Aztec Connector contract, their identity is kept hidden, but balances sent to the Connector are public.

 #### Batching

 Rollup providers are incentivised to batch any transaction with the same `bridgeId`.
 This reduces the cost of the L1 transaction for similar trades.
-A `bridgeId` consits of:
+A `bridgeId` consists of:

 ## Virtual Assets

-Aztec uses the concept of Virtual Assets or Position tokens to represent a share of assets held by a Bridge contract.
+Aztec uses the concept of Virtual Assets or Position tokens to represent a share of assets held by a connector contract.
 This is far more gas efficient than minting ERC20 tokens.
-These are used when the bridge holds an asset that Aztec doesn't support (e.g. Uniswap Position NFT's or other non-fungible assets).
+These are used when the connector holds an asset that Aztec doesn't support (e.g. Uniswap Position NFT's or other non-fungible assets).

 If the output asset of any interaction is specified as "VIRTUAL", the user will receive encrypted notes on Aztec representing their share of the position, but no tokens or ETH need to be transfered.
-The position tokens have an `assetId` that is the `interactionNonce` of the DeFi Bridge call.
+The position tokens have an `assetId` that is the `interactionNonce` of the DeFi connector call.
 This is globably unique.
-Virtual assets can be used to construct complex flows, such as entering or exiting LP positions (e.g. one bridge contract can have multiple flows which are triggered using different input assets).
+Virtual assets can be used to construct complex flows, such as entering or exiting LP positions (e.g. one connector contract can have multiple flows which are triggered using different input assets).

 ## Aux Input Data

-The `auxData` field can be used to provide data to the bridge contract, such as slippage, tokenIds etc.
+The `auxData` field can be used to provide data to the connector contract, such as slippage, tokenIds etc.

-### Bridge Contract Interface
+### Connector Contract Interface

 ```ts
 // SPDX-License-Identifier: GPL-2.0-only